ChartIQ/chartiq-react-app/README.md

  - chartiq/examples/markets/marketSymbologySample.js
  - chartiq/examples/translations/translationSample.js

-> ### Including the ChartIQ SDK
->
-> You are expected to provide a copy of the ChartIQ license to in order to run this repo correctly.
-To get started, extract your licensed files into the `chartiq/` folder.
-Webpack will then pick up these files and allow you to use them in this project and everything will compile correctly.
+**IF YOU DO NOT INCLUDE THE ABOVE FILES, THE APPLICATION WILL NOT COMPILE**

-Once done use `npm run build` to transpile the contents into one bundle, located in the `/dist` folder, which is used by index.html.
+Extract your library files into the `chartiq/` folder.
+Then, use `npm run build` to transpile the contents into one bundle, located in the `/dist` folder, which is used by index.html.

 ```sh
 unzip your-chartiq-license.zip -d ./your-license